gnebehay/gnebehay.com/contents/index.md

 <img class='sidecolumn' style='border: 2px solid black' width='200' src='portrait.jpg' alt='My portrait' />

-I am working as a Data Scientist at [Locatee][1] in Zurich, Switzerland on indoor localization using Wifi data.
+My current position is Head of Development at [Locatee][1] in Zurich, Switzerland, where I started working as a data scientist on indoor localization using Wifi data.

 Previously, I was a PhD student at the Austrian Institute of Technology, where I worked together with Roman Pflugfelder.